-Taylor Swift discusses the emotional backstory behind 'All Too Well': 'it was not fun to be around me that day'
+Taylor Swift discusses emotional backstory behind 'All Too Well': 'It was not fun to be around me that day'

 - Oops!Something went wrong.Please try again later.

-As Taylor Swift's highly-anticipated album Red (Taylor's Version), the re-recorded version of her 2012 album, dropped at midnight Friday, the 11-time Grammy award winning singer made back-to-back late night appearances on The Tonight Show Starring Jimmy Fallon and Late Night With Seth Meyers, where she discussed the 10-minute version of her critically acclaimed song "All Too Well."
+As Taylor Swift's highly anticipated album Red (Taylor's Version), the re-recorded version of her 2012 album, dropped at midnight Friday, the 11-time Grammy-winning singer made back-to-back late night appearances on The Tonight Show Starring Jimmy Fallon and Late Night With Seth Meyers, where she discussed the 10-minute version of her acclaimed song "All Too Well."

-On The Tonight Show, Swift shared how the song basically started off as just an ad-libbed jam session with her band during a "sad time" in her life.
+On The Tonight Show, Swift shared how the song started off as an ad-libbed jam session with her band during a "sad time" in her life.

 "I showed up for rehearsals and I just was really upset, and sad, and everybody could tell, it was really, like, not fun to be around me that day," explained Swift, who continued, saying, "So I started playing guitar and just kind of playing the same four chords over and over again.
 And I just started, kind of, the band sort of joined in, and I started ad-libbing what I was going through, and what I was feeling, and it went on, and the song kept building and building and building in intensity, and the song just went on for about, you know, 10 to 15 minutes of us doing this."